King County hospitals should require employees to get COVID vaccine, health officials say

 The recommendation, released Friday by Public Health – Seattle & King County, comes as the delta variant surges through the state, coinciding with what some public health officials are calling a “fifth wave” of virus infections.
 In King County, about 68.5% of eligible residents had received at least one vaccine dose as of Friday.

-“No patient should have to worry about getting COVID-19 from a health care provider,” King County health officer Dr. Jeff Duchin said in a statement .
+“No patient should have to worry about getting COVID-19 from a health care provider,” King County health officer Dr. Jeff Duchin said in a statement.
 “Protection against COVID-19 reduces the risk of severe illness and protects the safety of patients, health care workers, families and our community.”

 The guidance has been endorsed by a wide range of medical, health care and public heath professional societies and organizations that have agreed COVID-19 vaccinations should be a “condition of employment” for all health care workers, according to the county’s public health department.